biolab/orange3/doc/data-mining-library/source/tutorial/data.rst

 ..  literalinclude:: code/zoo.tab

-Values of meta attributes and all other (non-meta) attributes are treated similarly in Orange, but stored in the separate numpy arrays:
+Values of meta attributes and all other (non-meta) attributes are treated similarly in Orange, but stored in separate numpy arrays:

     >>> data = Orange.data.Table("zoo")
     >>> data[0]["name"]